UFC President Dana White Responds To Georges St-Pierre’s Request To Fight Winner Of McGregor-Nurmagomedov Bout

 Despite not agreeing on the idea of letting Georges St-Pierre fight for the lightweight title, UFC President Dana White expressed his desire to have the former UFC middleweight champion back in the Octagon.
 White revealed that they are planning to book a fight for St-Pierre at UFC 231 in Toronto on Dec.
 8. White didn’t name any MMA fighter GSP could face next, but the UFC legend laid out three requirements for his potential opponent, according to MMAjunkie.

 First, it needs to be a legacy upgrade.
-Second, it needs to make him a serious money.
+Second, it needs to make him serious money.
 And lastly, it would be great if they weren’t much bigger than him.
 As most people think, both Conor McGregor and Khabib Nurmagomedov fit all the three criteria.
 Fighting McGregor or Nurmagomedov will undeniably give him a huge payday, and adding another belt to his collection will be good for his legacy.
 Unfortunately, the UFC doesn’t seem to be interested in giving GSP what he wants.

 Other fighters who could be St-Pierre’s next opponent include Nate Diaz and Anderson Silva.
 However, it remains questionable if GSP would be interested in fighting again in the Octagon if his three criteria will not be met.